prisms-center/phaseField/README.md

 With PRISMS-PF, you have access to adaptive meshing and parallelization with near-ideal scaling for over a thousand processors.
 Moreover, the matrix-free framework from the deal.II library allows much larger than simulations than typical finite element programs – PRISMS-PF has been used for simulations with over one billion degrees of freedom.
 PRISMS-PF also provides performance competitive with or exceeding single-purpose codes.
 For example, even without enabling the mesh adaptivity features in PRISMS-PF, it has been demonstrated to be over 6x faster than an equivalent finite difference code.

-  This code is developed by the PRedictive Integrated Structural Materials Science (PRISMS) Center [http://www.prisms-center.org/] at University of Michigan which is supported by the U.S. Department of Energy (DOE), Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award #DE-SC0008637
+This code is developed by the PRedictive Integrated Structural Materials Science (PRISMS) Center at University of Michigan which is supported by the U.S. Department of Energy (DOE), Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award #DE-SC0008637.

 <B>Quick Start Guide:</B>

-For detailed instructions on how to download and use PRISMS-PF, please consult the PRISMS-PF User Guide (the file prismspf_user_guide.pdf).
+For detailed instructions on how to download and use PRISMS-PF, please consult the [PRISMS-PF User Manual](https://prisms-center.github.io/phaseField/doxygen_files/manual.html).
 A (very) abbreviated version of the instructions is given below.

 <I>Installation:</I>